 Restored Land Cruisers

 If you are a spare no expense type of guy or gal and looking for a pristine Land Cruiser, either original or restored, checkout Cruiser Solutions.
 They do restorations and occasionally have some amazing examples for sale.
-Jim at Midwest Classics specializes in restoring FJ60s.
-He usually has a stable of FJ60s waiting to be restored.
-He works on his projects one at a time so each receives 100% of his attention.
+Land Cruiser Restorations specializes in restoring FJ60s.
+They usually have a stable of FJ60s waiting to be restored.
+They work on their projects one at a time so each receives 100% of his attention.
 Finally, TLC sometimes has super nice examples of 60 series Land Cruisers for sale that they have come across and purchased or on consignment.